From the founding team to our Board of Experts : the same educational ideal

 Recruitment & Relations avec le UK

-Barbara, a German national, is 48 years old and has five children.
+Barbara, a German national, has five children.

 She has graduated from Business Administration at the University of Passau and has completed a Master at the London School of Economics.
 After having worked in the finance industry in London, Barbara started her own business producing silk garments in Asia.

 During more than 20 years in London Barbara has been very involved in the education of her five trilingual children.
 She has gained profound insight in the specificities of English, bilingual and French education.
 In 2018 Barbara relocated to Paris.